Azure/cortana-intelligence-population-health-management/Azure Data Lake/AutomatedDeploymentGuide/README.md

   After successful deployment, the entire solution is automatically started on cloud.
 There are several ways you can monitor the health of your deployment and ensure that data is flowing in uninterrupted and being stored and processed correctly.

 #### Azure Web Job
-  - The simulated data is streamed by the newly deployed **Azure Web Jobs**.
+  - The simulated data is streamed by the newly deployed Azure Web Jobs.
 To ensure data is flowing we will look at the Web Job logs.
    - Navigate to your Resource group in [Azure Management Portal](https://portal.azure.com/) and from the list of services provisioned by your deployment select the App Service just created.
 You can also click on `Azure Function App` link from the last screen of your deployment.
    - Across the top of the right blade pick `Platform features`.
    - Under `GENERAL SETTINGS` click on `All settings`.